-The addition of Michael McDonald’s vocals, keyboard playing and songwriting that gave the band a more soulful sound.
-One can also not neglect the impact Jeff Skunk Baxter had on the band from joining them in 1974.
-Both Jeff Skunk Baxter and Michael McDonald’s work and time spent recording with Steely Dan served the two well.
+The addition of Michael McDonald’s vocals, keyboard playing, and songwriting gave the band a more soulful sound.
+One can also not neglect Jeff Skunk Baxter’s impact on the band after joining them in 1974.
+Jeff Skunk Baxter and Michael McDonald’s work and recording time with Steely Dan served the two well.
 Steely Dan was the most meticulous band to ever record in the studio.
-It’s easy to believe that McDonald and Baxter learned some great stuff working with Walter Becker and Donald Fagen.
+It’s easy to believe that Michael McDonald and Baxter learned some great stuff working with Walter Becker and Donald Fagen.

-By then, Michael McDonald was enjoying a successful solo career and did not take part in the revival of the Doobie Brothers.
-Over the years, the band has recorded and toured with former members returning at different time periods.
-After the release of Cycles in 1989.
-The band has released four more albums including Brotherhood in 1991, Sibling Rivalry in 2000.
-World Gone Crazy in 2010 and Southbound in 2014.
-Former founding members Tom Johnston and Patrick Simmons are still currently playing with the band.
+By then, Michael McDonald was enjoying a successful solo career and did not participate in the revival of the Doobie Brothers.
+Over the years, the band has recorded and toured with former members returning at different periods after the release of Cycles in 1989.
+The band has released four more albums, including Brotherhood in 1991 and Sibling Rivalry in 2000.
+World Gone Crazy was in 2010, and Southbound was in 2014.
+Former founding members Tom Johnston and Patrick Simmons are still playing with the band.
 In 2018, the Doobie Brothers are out on the road with Steely Dan.

 Our Top 10 Doobie Brothers songs list attempts to pick 10 of what we believe are the best songs the Doobie Brothers ever released.
-Its simply our subjective list, but we feel it will serve as a great starting ground for anyone not familiar with the music of the great band The Doobie Brothers.
+It’s simply our subjective list, but we feel it will serve as a great starting ground for anyone not familiar with the music of the great band The Doobie Brothers.

 # 10 – The Doctor